Why do we need laboratory testing for viral infections?

 In addition, a viral swab from oral skin mucosa can detect:

 - Epstein-Barr virus (EBV) (the cause of infectious mononuclosis)

 - Coxsackievirus A16 (one of the causes of hand, foot and mouth disease)

 What is a viral cell culture?

 Viral cell culture places samples into suitable cell cultures that the virus being tested can infect.
 When the cells show particular changes the culture is positive.
 Viral cell culture can identify HSV, VZV, morbillivirus (cause of measles) and other viruses.

 Blood tests for the investigation of viral infections include:

-- Full blood count: viral infection may raise or reduce the white cell count; atypical lymphoctyes may be reported
+- Full blood count — a viral infection may raise or reduce the white cell count; atypical lymphocytes may be reported

-- C-reactive protein (CRP)is elevated but usually <50 in viral infections.
-CRP is a marker of inflammation anywhere in the body and is not a specific test for viral infections.
+- C-reactive protein (CRP) — this is elevated but usually less than 50 in a viral infection (CRP is a marker of inflammation anywhere in the body and is not a specific test for viral infections)

-- Pro-calcitonin is negative: this is a blood test marker for generalised sepsis due to bacterial infection
+- Procalcitonin — this is negative.
+It is a blood test marker for generalised sepsis due to bacterial infection

 Polymerase chain reaction (PCR)

 PCR involves isolating and amplifying lengths of DNA and then detecting known genetic sequences of microorganisms.
-It is useful in identifying:
+Skin swabs can be used to identify: